clseibold/Edim/README.md

 * Ability to show file information
   - Filename
   - Number of lines
+* Show the first line that was moved down due to appending before/after a line.

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)